 (1) EBITDAC and Adjusted EBITDAC are non-IFRS measures which the Company defines as earnings before interest, taxes, depreciation and amortization and share-based payments expense.
-(See page 36 for a further explanation of these non-IFRS measures).
+(See page 37 for a further explanation of these non-IFRS measures).

-Quarterly revenue has seen a decrease over the past few quarters as drilling activity in the WCSB has continued to decline.
+Prior to Q3 2013, quarterly revenue has seen a decrease over the past few quarters as drilling activity in the WCSB continued to decline largely due to the reduced natural gas drilling, which resulted in less demand for fluids products.
 EBITDAC, Adjusted EBITDAC and net earnings has followed a similar trend to revenue.
-The acquisitions completed by the Company during the fourth quarter of 2012 and the investment in the USA drilling fluids market
+The increase in Q3 revenue was mainly due to a backlog of drilling activity caused by extremely wet weather in Q2 2013 which delayed the start of the summer drilling program until July 2013.
+In addition, the fluids acquisitions completed by the Company during Q4 2012 and the infrastructure investment in the USA drilling fluids market has begun to have a significant impact on USA sales activity.